Towards Rich, Portable, and Large-Scale Pedestrian Data Collection: System Description

-With ByteTrack, each camera video contained a set of tracked trajectories in the image space $T_i=\{t_1,...,t_n\}, i\in\{1,2,3\}$.
+Once we obtained the automatically tracked labels in pixel space, we needed to convert them into metric space.
+With ByteTrack, each camera video contained a set of tracked trajectories in the image space $T_i=\{t_1,...,t_n\}, i\in\{1,2,3\}$ where $i$ is the camera index.
 We estimated the 3D trajectory coordinates for each pair of 2D trajectories $(t_i, t_j)| t_i\in T_i, t_j\in T_j, i\neq j$ and the set of estimated coordinates that resulted in the lowest reprojection error were selected to be the final trajectory coordinates in the metric space.
-We then projected these 3D coordinates onto the ground plane $G$ and transformed them to $G'$ to obtain the final metric coordinates.

 Finally, we performed human verification over the entire tracking output, fixing any errors observed during the process.
 We also manually identified pedestrians that were outside our target tracking zone but had interactions with the pedestrians inside the tracking zone and included them as part of our dataset.